🏃 ️Usage

 The client application only has two arguments which must provided on each invocation, at least one path to files or directories to be uploaded, and the name of the PDS node the submission is on behalf of (via the --node argument).

 When specifying the list of paths to be uploaded, any paths corresponding to directories will be automatically recursed by the client script, and each file within the directory will be included in the set uploaded to PDS Cloud.
 Any sub-directories will be similarly recursed to find any additional files within, until the entire directory tree is traversed.
+By default, symbolic links are followed during path resolution, meaning that symlinked files and directories will be included in the upload set.
+To prevent uploading duplicate data when files are symlinked into multiple locations within a data delivery structure, use the --skip-symlinks flag to skip symbolic links during traversal.

 The client script provides --include and --exclude arguments which can be used to filter the set of files included in the upload request.
 Both arguments support Unix shell-style wildcards (e.g. *.xml), and can be specified multiple times to include or exclude multiple patterns.
 The --include argument is applied first, followed by the --exclude argument.
 If no --include arguments are provided, all files are included by default.